D. P. Walker

 Daniel Pickering Walker (1914–1985) was an English historian and author of several noted studies on the occult in Western history.

 Life

 Walker was trained at Oxford.
 He spent much of his career at the Warburg Institute at the University of London.
 He was made senior research fellow in 1953, and held the Warburg's Chair in the History of the Classical Tradition from 1975 until his retirement in 1981.
+Among his personal friends was the Dutch writer Gerard Reve.

 Works

 Walker published works on musical humanism until the 1940s.
 His musicological works were later collected and published as Music, Spirit and Language in the Renaissance (1985).
 His first study of magic, Orpheus the Theologian and Renaissance Platonists, appeared in 1953.